mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 _**Bloodied Fury.**_ The boar has Advantage on melee attack rolls while it is Bloodied.

-_**Murexian Poison.**_ All Murexian Poison damage and conditions dealt by the boar treat Poison immunity as Poison resistance and ignore a target's normal Poison resistance, unless the target has specific resistance or immunity to Murexian Poisons.
-Targets with Poison immunity or Murexian Poison resistance have Advantage on saving throws against Murexian Poison, and targets with Murexian Poison immunity automatically succeed on such saving throws.

-_**Enhanced Poisonous Skin.**_ If another creature comes into direct contact with the boar's body (including as part of the boar's Gore attack), they must succeed on a DC 13 Constitution saving throw or become Poisoned with murex for 1 minute and Paralyzed until the end of their next turn.
+_**Enhanced Contact Poison.**_ If another creature comes into direct contact with the boar's body (including as part of the boar's Gore attack), they must succeed on a DC 13 Constitution saving throw or become Poisoned for 1 minute and Paralyzed until the end of their next turn.
 A Poisoned creature no longer in direct contact with the boar can repeat the saving throw at the end of each of their turns, ending the effect on themself on a success.

+_**Murexian Poison.**_ All of the boar's attacks and traits that deal Poison damage or cause the Poisoned condition treat Immunity to Poison as Resistance and ignore a target's normal Resistance to Poison, unless the target has specific Resistance or Immunity to Murexian Poison.
+Targets with Immunity to Poison or Resistance to Murexian Poison have Advantage on saving throws against Murexian Poison, and targets with Immunity to Murexian Poison automatically succeed on such saving throws.

 #### Actions